-Some medication can also kill fleas, hookworms, roundworms, heart-worms, and whipworms.
+Some medications can also kill fleas, hookworms, roundworms, heart-worms, and whipworms.

-While oral medication is easy and dogs often like the taste of them, there may be concerns about your dog’s health while taking the medication.
+While oral tick medications are easy to administer and dogs often like the taste, there may be concerns about your dog’s health while taking the medication.

-Oral medication is simple for pet owners who don’t want to think about constant shampooing and spraying.
+Oral medication is a nice option for pet owners who don’t want to think about constant shampooing and spraying.
 It is an effective, no-fuss solution for the busy pet parent.

 When spraying your dog with a tick spray, make sure you keep it away from his or her face.